nitishshukla121/Driving-School/README.md

 - **JSP & MVC Architecture**: Separated concerns for better code management and scalability.

 ## Live Demo 🌍
 Currently, this project can be run locally.
-You can set it up by following the instructions below.

-## Getting Started 🚀

-1. **Clone the repository**:
+I will host it later